felippe-regazio/plume-css/README.md

 # Plume CSS

-UNDER CONSTRUCTION - PLEASE DONT USE IT YET

 Welcome to Plume CSS, a lightweight and highly themeable CSS Micro-Framework.
 No JS, no Dependencies.
 This is the Plume's repository and technical documentation.
 If you want to know exactly what Plume is, what it does and its main characteristics, please visit: https://felippe-regazio.github.io/plume-css/.
 For usage and technical information, please follow the README:

 # Installing